-A contractor is an individual or business that provides services to clients for a fee.
+A HVAC contractor is an individual or business that provides services to clients for a fee.
 Contractors are typically hired for one-time jobs or ongoing, scheduled engagements.

 HVAC contractors provide heating, ventilation, and air conditioning (HVAC) services.
 The acronym "HVAC" means the same thing as "heating, ventilation, and air conditioning."